 Data protection laws are fast becoming a primary element in any data security conversation: from the EU’s General Data Protection Regulation (GDPR) to the California Consumers Privacy Act (CCPA) to the Protection of Personal Information (POPI), the South African law on the Protection of Personal Information, the ability to protect consumer data is top of mind.
 For companies that are built around consumer data, consumer trust becomes a vital part of their business model.

 On May 25, 2018, the EU General Data Protection Regulation (GDPR) went into effect.
 And in the wake of the EU’s GDPR came another shift in data privacy — the California Consumer Privacy Act (CCPA).
 On June 28, 2018, Governor Jerry Brown signed the CCPA, which will enact some of the country’s most powerful consumer data privacy protections into law.

-While the GDPR was created to protect residents of the EU, its impact spans much farther.
+While the GDPR was created to protect residents of the EU, its impact spans much further.
 The CCPA is an outcome of the GDPR’s reaching influence, shifting government priorities and making them more willing to protect individual privacy.
-Now that the CCPA is enacted, it’s important to be aware of the policies and processes necessary for compliance, and to analyze the current and future impact it will have in comparison to GDPR.
+Now that the CCPA has been enacted, it’s important to be aware of the policies and processes necessary for compliance and to analyze the current and future impact it will have in comparison to GDPR.

 These data protections give Californian Residents the right to:

 - Know what personal information is being collected